NegDL: Privacy-Preserving Deep Learning Based on Negative Database: Acknowledgement

 \section{Acknowledgement}

-This work was partially supported by the National Natural Science Foundation of China (Grant No. 61672398, 61806151), the Defense Industrial Technology Development Program (Grant No. JCKY2018110C165), and the Hubei Provincial Natural Science Foundation of China (Grant No. 2017CFA012).
-This paper has been submitted to Security and Communication Networks,2021.
+This work is partially supported by the National Natural Science Foundation of China (Grant No. 61806151), the Natural Science Foundation of Chongqing City (Grant No. CSTC2021JCYJ-MSXM4258), and the Key Research and Development Program of Hubei Province (Grant No. 2020AAA001).